ansys/pymapdl/doc/source/getting_started/wsl.rst

     docker run -e ANSYSLMD_LICENSE_FILE=1055@host.docker.internal -e ANS_USER_PATH='/ansys_jobs/upf' -e ANS_USE_UPF='TRUE' --restart always --name mapdl -p 50053:50052 ghcr.io/pyansys/pymapdl/mapdl -smp  1>log.txt

-.. warning:: The use of UPFs with Docker images or PyMAPDL is still in the Alpha state.
+.. warning:: The use of UPFs with Docker images or PyMAPDL is still in the alpha state.

 Notes
 =====

-The specified IP ``127.0.0.1`` in `Running MAPDL on a Local Docker Image`_ is the IP of WSL CentOS from the WSL perspective, whereas the Windows host IP is normally ``127.0.1.1``.
+The specified IP address ``127.0.0.1`` in `Run MAPDL on a local Docker image`_ is the IP address of WSL CentOS from the WSL perspective, whereas the Windows host IP address is normally ``127.0.1.1``.
 Docker builds the PyMAPDL images using the WSL distribution as the base.
 Hence, PyMAPDL is running on a Linux WSL distribution, which is running on a Windows host.
-Because the Docker image shares resources with WSL, it also shares the internal IP with the WSL distribution.
+Because the Docker image shares resources with WSL, it also shares the internal IP address with the WSL distribution.

-Additional Notes
+Additional notes
 ****************

-Other Ansys Installation Flags
+Other Ansys installation flags
 ==============================

-You can obtain license server information with one of the following, inspecting the last lines of the ``INSTALL`` file:
+You can obtain license server information with one of the following, inspecting the last lines of the ``INSTALL`` file, Here are two methods that you can use.

+**Method 1**

 .. code:: bash

     ./INSTALL --help

-Or:
+**Method 2**

 .. code:: bash